SV-ROS/kinect/README.md

 ### Basic launch instructions.
+Running the challenge scenarios is done in three phases, mapping, waypoint creation and navigation.

 #### Mapping:

-If running the Microsoft app start it on the windows computer first, else configure it for sim mode, (see below)

-To run mapping run
+To run the mapping phase launch

  `roslaunch kinect_challenge kc_p3dx_map.launch`.

 It should launch everything you need for mapping (see configuration below)

+Drive around using teloep to create the map (you will not be creating the waypoints at this time) .

+At the end press 'X' to save the 2D map.

+Use ^C to end the launch file when done.

+The final rtabmap.db of the 3D map is not fully saved until the launch file has fully terminated.

+#### Waypoint creation
+If running the Microsoft app start it on the windows computer first, else configure it for sim mode, (see below)

+To run the waypoint creation phase launch
+ `roslaunch kinect_challenge kc_p3dx_mwp.launch`

+It should launch everything you need for waypoint creation (see configuration below)

+Start driving using teleop to get the robot localized.

-Drive around to create the map, then visit each waypoint and press 'A' on the joy stick to record the location of the waypoint.
+Press 'A' on the joy stick to record the location of each waypoint.

-At the end press 'X' to save the map and waypoint locations.
+Use ^C to end the launch file when done.

-After Mapping configure the maps/tour.wpt file and run Navigation (see below)
+After all waypoints are saved configure the maps/tour.wpt file used in the Navigation Phase (see below).

 Note If using the actual MS App it expects there to be 8 waypoints recorded during mapping and used during navigation.

 #### Navigation:

 If running the Microsoft app start it on the windows computer first, else configure it for sim mode, (see below)